ashfakshibli/machine_learning_vision/Regression/Comparison of Regression Models/readme.md

 If positive co-related to dependent variable (Profit).

 Don't give conclusion with magnitude of Co-effiecients.
-Can say with per unit(same unit)
+Can say with per unit(same unit).

+Every dollar increase in R&D it will 79 cent increase in profit.